-Geoffrey W. Coates, the Tisch University Professor in the Department of Chemistry and Chemical Biology, has received the 2017 Newcomb Cleveland Prize of the American Association for the Advancement of Science (AAAS).
-The prize is awarded to the best paper published in Science each year and is chosen based on the quality of its scholarship, innovation, presentation, likelihood of influencing the field, and wider interdisciplinary significance.
-The prize includes a medal and $25,000, and was presented on Feb.
-15 at the 184th AAAS Annual Meeting in Austin, Texas to the paper’s authors: Coates, Anne LaPointe, research associate in chemistry; former Cornell postdocts James Eagan and Rocco Di Girolamo; Jun Xu, Christopher M. Thurber, Christopher W. Macosko, and Frank S. Bates.
+Geoffrey W. Coates, the Tisch University Professor in the Department of Chemistry and Chemical Biology, has received the 2017 Newcomb Cleveland Prize of the American Association for the Advancement of Science (AAAS) for the best paper published in Science each year.
+Papers are chosen based on scholarship, innovation, presentation, likelihood of influencing the field, and wider interdisciplinary significance.
+The prize includes a medal and $25,000, and will be presented on Feb.
+15 at the 184th AAAS Annual Meeting in Austin, Texas to the paper’s authors: Coates, Anne LaPointe, research associate in chemistry; former Cornell postdocs James Eagan and Rocco Di Girolamo; Jun Xu, Christopher M. Thurber, Christopher W. Macosko, and Frank S. Bates.

 “Selecting the Newcomb Cleveland winner is exciting and very challenging given the great breadth of subjects covered in Science,” said Jeremy Berg, Science’s editor-in-chief.
 “This year’s winner combined clear articulation of an important problem and elegant fundamental science leading to an advance of great potential importance.”